10 – Basket Case – Green Day

 # 2 – Under Pressure – David Bowie And Queen

 Securing its spot as a definitive entry on our list of the best rock songs about stress and pressure is the iconic collaboration between David Bowie and Queen, “Under Pressure.”
 Released in 1981 as a non-album single, “Under Pressure” became an immediate hit, reaching No. 1 on the UK Singles Chart and making its way into the annals of rock history as one of the most memorable duets ever recorded.
-The song is a masterclass in merging creative forces, highlighting both Bowie and Queen’s ability to tackle themes of anxiety, tension, and societal strain while producing an anthem that remains timeless.
+The song is a masterclass in merging creative forces, highlighting both Bowie and Queen’s ability to tackle themes of anxiety, tension, and societal strain while producing a timeless anthem.

 Read More: Brian May of Queen: The ClassicRockHistory.com Interview